 Kneeroom in the back is slightly increased due to the 50mm longer wheelbase, and the new seats are wider and also more comfortable.
 The seatbacks even recline, taking pressure off your lower back.
 Thigh support, however, could have been a bit better; a seat with a longer squab would have gone a long way in increasing comfort levels.
 But passengers sat in the rear get their own climate control, individual window shades, and the seats can be split in a 40:20:40 configuration for an expanded boot capacity.
 The boot currently holds 550 litres with a space-saver spare sitting beneath the floor.

-While the final specification hasn’t been announced for India, it is likely that other delight features will make it to this SUV – stuff like the screen-based ‘display key’, wireless charging for mobile phones and that crowd favourite, a massive panoramic sunroof.
-However, Apple CarPlay or Android Auto is unlikely, and BMW’s best party trick, gesture control, is likely to be missing too.
+Some of BMW's delight features have made it to this SUV – stuff like the screen-based ‘display key’, wireless charging for mobile phones and that crowd favourite, a massive panoramic sunroof.
+However, BMW’s best party trick, gesture control, is missing.

 BRINGING THE FIGHT

-Expected sometime in April, the X3 will be priced very competitively with the other cars in its class (somewhere around the Rs 56 lakh mark).
-It, however, will come into a class, bursting at the seams.
+The X3 has been priced very competitively against the other cars in its class (Rs 49.99 - 56.70 lakh, ex-showroom).
+It, however, comes into a class bursting at the seams.
 There’s Merc’s refined GLC for starters, Audi’s new all-rounder, the Q5, is a hot favourite, there’s the LR Discovery Sport and the fabulously equipped new XC60 from Volvo is also extremely beguiling.
 The new X3, however, is no pushover.
 In fact, it is far from it; in many ways, it has what it takes to be a class leader.
 To begin with, the way it rides, drives and steers is much improved and so typically BMW, it will resonate well with the self-driven lot.

-What will also work in its favour is that the new X3 feels like it is a half-size larger than the earlier car, its cabin is now beautifully built and finished, it is more spacious and comfortable on the inside, and equipment levels, once they are frozen, should help it compete with rivals on an equal footing.
+What will also work in its favour is that the new X3 feels like it is a half-size larger than the earlier car, its cabin is now beautifully built and finished, it is more spacious and comfortable on the inside, and the equipment levels should help it compete with rivals on an equal footing.
 It’s going to be some punch-up.
 Don’t buy an SUV in this class until you’ve sat in, experienced and driven this one.